DevilAguo0/hiddify/Quick-Installation-on-OVH-Servers.md

 # Quick Installation on OVH Servers

-Firstly you can watch this video in order to do that.
+In the video below, all the steps are described.
+This video is in Farsi and if you watch the steps you can handle it.
+We are considering making some English videos for non-Persian people.
+Till then you can visit this video or follow the instructions in this article.

 [![OVH](https://img.youtube.com/vi/06fMizOb-DE/maxresdefault.jpg)](https://www.youtube.com/watch?v=06fMizOb-DE)